 A South Korean actress who mastered the art of the transformation, evolving from a scheming villainess into the nation's beloved 'Sassy Girl.'

-Han Chae-young, born Kim Ji-young, didn't just enter the Korean Wave; she helped define its early contours.
-Her breakthrough was memorably icy—playing the manipulative antagonist in the seminal 2000 drama 'Autumn in My Heart,' a role that made audiences seethe.
-But she swiftly melted that image five years later with 'Sassy Girl Chun-hyang,' a historical rom-com where her portrayal of the spirited, quick-witted title character turned her into a household name and a symbol of feisty charm.
-This duality became her signature: she could pivot from the cold sophistication of 'Boys Over Flowers' to the earnest warmth of family dramas.
-Her career is a map of Korean television's evolution through the 2000s, with Chae-young as a constant, adaptable presence.
-Beyond acting, her enduring visibility and classic beauty have made her a lasting figure in the public eye, often cited for her graceful aging and sustained popularity.
+Han Chae-young, born Kim Ji-young, played the manipulative antagonist in the 2000 drama 'Autumn in My Heart,' a role that made audiences seethe and helped define the early Korean Wave.
+Five years later, she portrayed the spirited title character in 'Sassy Girl Chun-hyun,' a historical rom-com that turned her into a symbol of feisty charm.
+This duality became her signature: she pivoted from the cold sophistication of 'Boys Over Flowers' to the earnest warmth of family dramas.
+Her career maps Korean television's evolution through the 2000s, with Chae-young as a constant, adaptable presence.
+Beyond acting, her enduring visibility and classic beauty have sustained her popularity, often cited for graceful aging.

 1965–1980